Disclaiming inheritances: What taxpayers should do when they inherit something they don’t want

 When someone learns that he or she has inherited something from a recently deceased friend or relative, many thoughts and questions come up.
 Usually, tax considerations aren’t high on the list.
-One of the first things many beneficiaries will ask themselves, though, is whether they even want to receive the inherited item.
+One of the first things many beneficiaries will ask themselves, though, is whether they even want to receive the inherited item or if they should consider disclaiming the inheritance.

 From cash to clown doll collections – assets sometimes come with consequences